aunnnn/AppStoreiOS11InteractiveTransition_old/README.md

 - A card's background image stays still throughout animation
 - \*A card's edges can't be simply expanded with spring animation of AutoLayout constraints to achieve the result.
 You can see that there is a little push upward when presenting the card.
 To achieve this, we need to do width/height animation and vertical spring animation separately.
 - At detail page, when you drag and reach the top, it starts dismissing transition seamlessly.
+- Also, it supports left edge pan gesture to dismiss.
 - Two-step interactive animation on dismissing that is achieved with `UIView.animateKeyFrames`: 1. scaling down, 2. animate back to original card position at home page.

 ## Future improvements